thibmaek/thibmaek.github.io/_posts/2015-05-17-setup-r8188eu-with-raspbian-the-easy-way.markdown

 layout: post
 title: "Setup r8188eu with Raspbian the easy way"
 date: "2015-04-02"
+summary: "Up to date installtion guide for the TL-WN752N wifi dongle"
 ---

 An example of a usb network adapter that uses this chipset is the popular and cheap TL-WN752N which you can get for around 10 euros.